redis/redis-doc/topics/modules-api-ref.md

              REDISMODULE_SUBEVENT_LOADING_FAILED

-         Note that AOF loading may start with an RDB data in case of rdb-preamble, in which case you'll only recieve an AOF_START event.
+         Note that AOF loading may start with an RDB data in case of rdb-preamble, in which case you'll only receive an AOF_START event.

      RedisModuleEvent_ClientChange